C2.3 Solve equations that involve multiple terms and whole numbers in various contexts, and verify solutions.

 "When adding two numbers, the order in which you add them is not important."

-Note: In the junior division, teachers can help students recognize that this property also applies to the sum of more than two numbers.
+Note: In the junior grades, teachers can lead students to recognize that this property also applies to the sum of more than two numbers.

 Generalization Using an Equation